-It is recommended that City Council approve a budget of \$2,501,181 for the Neighborhood Parks program.
-This represents an increase of \$664,178 (36.2%) from the FY 2019-20 Adopted Budget.
+On June 16, 2020, City Council approved a budget of \$2,359,344 for the Neighborhood Parks program.
+This represents an increase of \$522,341 (28.4%) from the FY 2019-20 Adopted Budget.

 Increased costs in cost allocation are due to one-time project expenses and a change in allocation methodology for IT charges.
-Materials increased due to increased costs in water services and the addition of playground resurfacing materials.
-Contract services increased due to the addition of park pathways/parking lot maintenance expenses.
+Materials increased due to water services and the addition of playground re-surfacing materials.